 The individual shared responsibility provision of the Affordable Care Act requires you have a minimum health insurance coverage also known as minimum essential coverage.
 The health insurance that is provided to you while you are in service meets the minimum essential coverage provision of the Affordable Care Act.
 This insurance coverage is a government-sponsored program.
 If you need more information about this, please visit the IRS website here.
-When you prepare your tax return, and you had minimum essential coverage for each month of the tax year, you will indicate this on your federal income tax return by simply checking a box on line 61 of Form 1040, line 11 of 1040EZ. line 38 of 1040A.
+When you prepare your tax return, and you had minimum essential coverage for each month of the tax year, you will indicate this on your federal income tax return by simply checking a box on page 1 of Form 1040.

-Does the AfterCorps insurance meet the minimum essential requirement of the Affordable Care Act?
+Does the SHIFTT insurance meet the minimum essential requirement of the Affordable Care Act?